Grizzlies 2020-21 Coaching Staff

 College - Ohio State

-James “Scoonie” Penn enters his first season with the Memphis Grizzlies as an assistant coach for head coach Taylor Jenkins following two seasons (2017-19) as director of player development at his alma mater of The Ohio State University.
+James “Scoonie” Penn enters his second season with the Memphis Grizzlies as an assistant coach for head coach Taylor Jenkins following two seasons (2017-19) as director of player development at his alma mater of The Ohio State University.

-Penn originally attended Boston College where he was named the 1995-96 Big East Rookie of the Year and selected to the 1996-97 All-Big East First Team.
+Penn originally attended Boston College where he was named the 1995-96 Big East Rookie of the Year selected to the 1996-97 All-Big East First Team.
 He then transferred to Ohio State, where he was named the 1998-99 Big Ten Player of the Year and led the Buckeyes to the 1999 NCAA Final Four.

 A two-time All-American and All-Big Ten selection while at Ohio State, Penn scored 1,076 points for the Buckeyes, and his 123 points scored in NCAA Tournament play rank seventh in program history.